 \end{enumerate}

 Alongside the procedure comes a sequence of symbols $R$ and $L$ keeping track of whether we have performed the Rauzy induction on the left or on the right at the $n^{th}$ stage.
-This sequence is finite if and only if the algorithm describe above finishes.
-An interesting phenomenon will happen for AIET for which the induction never stops, and will be described latter.
+This sequence is finite if and only if the algorithm described above finishes.
+An interesting phenomenon will happen for AI for which the induction never stops, and will be described latter.